 - Acquiring a doctorate in psychology (Ph.D. or PsyD)

 Before earning a doctoral degree, students must create a doctoral dissertation and earn professional, supervised work experience that is APA-approved.
 The required number of hours varies by state, but the average requirement is 3,000 hours.

 - Gaining clinical experience needed for a license

 - Getting a certification for career advancement

-Psychology Career Information and Prospects
+Psychology Career: Information and Prospects

 Psychologists pursue an understanding of the intricate mind.
-They commit to exploring effective treatments of its disorders and abnormalities while providing patients with professional direction.
+They commit to exploring effective treatments of its disorders and abnormalities while providing patients with a professional direction.
 They are experts at studying behavior, feelings, and relationships that make them outstanding counselors.
 Until recently, psychologists used to be prohibited from prescribing medication for mental health patients.

-Psychologist career options aren’t limited to private practice, hospitals, clinics or universities.
-They also work in various sectors of the economy, the federal government, industrial, manufacturing or forensic centers.
-BLS data reveal that California and New York have the highest employment rates for clinical, counseling and school psychologists.
+Psychologist career options aren’t limited to private practice, hospitals, clinics, or universities.
+They also work in various sectors of the economy, the federal government, industrial, manufacturing, or forensic centers.
+BLS data reveal that California and New York have the highest employment rates for clinical, counseling, and school psychologists.
 Job openings are predicted to rise to 19% from 2014 to 2024, with specialty doctoral degree holders speeding ahead.